CSCfi/rstudio-daki/README.md

 devtools
 remotes
 ```
-In order to facilitate open reserach data analytics activties, rstudio-daki has beeen installed with many [openscience dataset and scripts](#https://github.com/CSCfi/Open-data-examples) and also includes some of potentially useful open science datasets as archived by [rOpenGov](#https://github.com/rOpenGov?page=1).
+In order to facilitate open reserach data analytics activties, rstudio-daki has beeen installed with many [openscience dataset and scripts](https://github.com/CSCfi/Open-data-examples) and also includes some of potentially useful open science datasets as archived by[rOpenGov](https://github.com/rOpenGov?page=1).
 These packages include:
 ```
 vipunen
 fmi2